 I made my first beef bone broth when I was pregnant with my first child and developed a temporary but visceral aversion to all things processed.

-A friend introduced me to Sally Fallon’s book, Nourishing Traditions which is the basis for the recipe below; and I started buying raw butter, feeding my first kombucha scoby, and simmering my first pot of bone broth.
+A friend introduced me to Sally Fallon's book Nourishing Traditions, which is the basis for the recipe below.
+I started buying raw butter, feeding my first kombucha scoby, and simmering my first pot of bone broth.
 My relationship with food has never been the same since.

 Bone broth sounds a bit odd, I admit.
-A more culinarily romantic name is ‘stock’, but no matter how you call it, it all boils down to the same thing.
+A more culinarily romantic name is ‘stock,' but no matter what you call it, it all boils down to the same thing.
 Bone broth is delicious and nutritious – and easy to make too.

 - 5-8 lbs bones from pastured beef, bison, pork, or lamb (You can also make wonderful bone broth from poultry or fish which I’ll cover in a later post) - buy grassfed beef here